-Walking together down a long hallway, Matt tells Jake that the first thing he needs to do is meet with Karen in HR to go over and sign some paperwork.
-But unfortunately, when Matt introduces Jake to Karen, she said she wasn’t aware a new hire was made and hence, no new hire documentation was prepared, and no arrangements were made for onboarding or training.
+Walking together down a long hallway, Matt tells Jake that he first needs to meet with Karen in HR to go over and sign some paperwork.
+But unfortunately, when Matt introduced Jake to Karen, she said she wasn’t aware a new hire was made and hence, no new hire documentation was prepared, and no arrangements were made for onboarding or training.

 Matt vents his frustration on Karen because he remembers sending her an email about Jake’s new job and start date.
-Jake just stood there for a minute or so, watching the two argue.
+Jake stood there for a few minutes watching the two argue.

 Perhaps you can recall a time when a new relationship or a new beginning got off to a rocky start.
 It may have been rocky enough that you second-guessed your decision, or bad enough that you regretted it and wanted to back out, and did.

 Alternatively, you may recall a time when a new beginning went so well that you know you made the right decision.

 It’s not uncommon to hear stories of employees who quit within a week or two of being hired, or worse, new hires who never return after their first day on the job.
 And while it’s frustrating for any employer who can relate, perhaps the employee’s reason for quitting or never returning isn’t a mystery.
 It may be that the company’s onboarding process, or lack thereof, was the reason.

 On the very first day of employment, a new hire will hyper-analyze everything they see and hear from the surroundings of their working environment to how people act and behave toward them and everything in-between.
 They will also notice if your company has its act together based on your preparedness, thoroughness, and follow-through in the onboarding process.